pitastrudl/wekanwiki/Roadmap.md

 # New Roadmap

-[New Roadmap is at GitHub Projects](https://github.com/wekan/wekan/projects/2). xet7 is testing it's functionality vs this wiki vs Wekan board where roadmap previously was.
+[New Roadmap is at GitHub Projects](https://github.com/wekan/wekan/projects/2). xet7 is testing it's functionality vs this wiki vs Wekan board where Roadmap previously was.
 Sometime Roadmap moves back to Wekan board.

 ***